-The second year of your degree is also structured in two blocks known as Half Year One (HY1) and Half Year Two (HY2).
-If you are following the full time three-year course, the half year structure allows you to take part in one of three 60 credit point opportunities in HY2 (January to May), namely a period of study abroad at one of the School's international partner universities, an internship or an enterprise project in conjunction with the NTU 'Hive' (this latter option is also available to students on the sandwich, 4 year route).
+The second year of your degree is structured in two blocks known as Half Year One (HY1) and Half Year Two (HY2).
+If you are following the full time three-year course, the half year structure allows you to take part in one of three 60 credit point opportunities in HY2 (January to May), namely a period of study abroad at one of the School's international partner universities, an internship or an enterprise project in conjunction with the NTU 'Hive'.
 You will be able to access support from your academic mentor and other resources, such as the employability team, to help decide which of these opportunities is best for you.
 If you are a sandwich student, you will normally remain at NTU in HY2 and study a further three 20 credit point modules.
+All modules are 20 credit points unless otherwise stated.

+Half Year One

-Semester 1 Buyer Behaviour Integrated Marketing Communications Research for Marketing Semester 2 Employment and Enterprise Managing and Organising
+Buyer Behaviour Integrated Marketing Communications Research for Marketing

-One option from: Digital Entrepreneurship International Business and Communication Managing the Global Supply Chain
+Half Year Two

-or, instead of the above : Enterprise Project (60 credit points) Internship (60 credit points) Study Abroad (60 credit points)
+Enterprise Project (60 credit points) Internship (60 credit points) Study Abroad (60 credit points) Or

+Taught Modules at NTU

+Core Modules:

+Employment and Enterprise Managing and Organising Option Modules (choice of 1 from 3): Digital Entrepreneurship International Business and Communication Managing the Global Supply Chain

-Year 3 (placement year - Sandwich course)
+Year 3 (placement year - SW course)

 Final Year (level 6)

-Semester 2

-Contemporary Issues in Strategic Marketing Management Comparative and International Management Improving the Customer Experience
+Core Modules: Leadership and Employability Research Project Comparative and International Management Contemporary Issues in Strategic Market Management Improving the Customer Experience Option Modules (Choice of 1 from 3): Digital Customer Experience Global Supply Chain Strategy Retail Marketing Management

-Developing Professional Impact

-Research Project One option from:

-Digital Customer Experience

-Global Supply Chain Strategy

-International Tourism

 Each module is designed to build a specific subset of knowledge and understanding, and facilitate opportunities for you to develop or enhance generic and specific skills, qualities and attributes.
-The combination of modules offered across the breadth of the course is designed to enable you to develop the knowledge and understanding, plus the skills, qualities and attributes typically required in graduate careers related to your degree.
+The combination of modules offered across the breadth of the course is designed to enable you to develop the knowledge and understanding, and the skills, qualities and attributes typically required in graduate careers related to your degree.

 At each level of the course you will study a module which has been specifically designed to support the acquisition of the academic skills you will need to succeed in your degree and the development of personal and professional skills and qualities that will help to enhance your employability.
-The sequence of three modules (Personal and Academic Development in the first year, Employment and Enterprise in year 2 and Developing Professional Impact in your final year) complements your entire student journey from arrival through to graduation and beyond, ensuring that you are fully supported to achieve your full potential.
+The sequence of three modules (Personal and Academic Development in the first year, Employment and Enterprise in year 2 and Leadership and Employability in your final year) complements your entire student journey from arrival through to graduation and beyond, ensuring that you are fully supported to achieve your full potential.
 The modules build from a base of activities and sessions designed to help you acclimatise to university life and study.
-Early focus is on fostering social relations and on setting expectations of learning in HE to ensure you quickly master the steps required to achieve academic success.
+Early focus is on fostering social relations and on setting expectations of learning in HE to ensure you guickly master the steps required to achieve academic success.
 Thereafter the modules incrementally build employability skills and support you to derive optimal benefit from work and work-like experiences embedded in the design, learning and assessment of your course.
 Within these modules you will be supported to diagnose and reflect upon your personal and professional development needs and to select extra-curricular continuing professional development (CPD) activities to help you to achieve your ambitions.